Exisi/hexo-theme-node-tree/README.md

 #### Theme configuration

 Create the `_config.node-tree.yml` file in Hexo root directory, and copy the follow configuration.
+For detailed configuration, please refer to the [document](https://exisi.github.io/hexo-theme-node-tree/en/Quick%20Start/).

 ```
 #---------------------------